create3000/x_ite/docs/_posts/tutorials/introducing-x3d.md

 You can view X3D files from your local hard disk, or from the Internet.

-## Can an X3D Browser be used as VRML Viewer?
+## Can an X3D Browser Be Used as VRML Viewer?

 - Yes an X3D browser can be uses as VRML viewer
 - Since X3D is the successor of VRML, an X3D browser is also a VRML viewer

-## How can X3D be used on a Web page?
+## How Can X3D Be Used on a Web Page?

 - Include the X_ITE Script: Add the `<script>` tag linking to X_ITE in your HTML `<head>` or before the `</body>`
 - Add the `<x3d-canvas>` Element: This custom element acts as the rendering surface for your 3D scene